NethServer/nethserver-base/root/usr/share/nethesis/NethServer/Help/en/NethServer_Module_FQDN.rst

 Host and domain name
 ====================

-These fields configure the server Fully Qualified Domain Name (FQDN).
+This field configures the server Fully Qualified Domain Name (FQDN).

 ..
-Warning:: If the system has self-signed SSL certificate, after
-             pressing the :guilabel:`Save` button they are recreated and it will be asked to reload the current page.

-Host name
-    Enter the server name.
-Domain
-    Enter the domain name.
+Warning:: The FQDN cannot be changed if the system is bound to an
+             Account provider.